derrik-gratz/geography-quiz/README.md

 - Only countries with flags should be included.
 West sahara is in the game but has no flag.

+- Bounding boxes still appearing on some browsers

+- Redundant flags showing in flag select (FR)

 # Future feature plans

 - Learning mode: selecting an answer in one window displays the answers in the other one.